midbel/sqb/README.md

 * Update
 * Delete

-It also provides functions to help you build conditions, expressions and some most of the commons used SQL functions like `count`, `avg`, `coalesce`, `ifnull`, etc.
+It provides functions to help you build conditions, expressions and some SQL functions like `count`, `avg`, `coalesce`, `ifnull`, etc.

-## Why you will need (or not) sqb?

-Because

-1. you don't want to write raw SQL in your JS/TS code
-2. you dont' want to use a full featured ORM
-3. you just want to try another SQL builder before dropping it
-4. any other reasons are welcome

 ## Install